 Examination information, frequently asked questions, and resources for Washington Mortgage Brokers.

-The entry letter above is what DFI requires of licensees prior to an examination.
+The Designated Broker’s Questionnaire below is what DFI requires of licensee prior to an examination.

 Mortgage Broker Examination FAQs

 Question: Is there a specific disclosure I must provide if I act as both the real estate agent and mortgage loan originator on the same transaction?

 Answer: Yes, prior to providing mortgage services to borrowers, you must provide a disclosure to the borrower that contains the following language: